temporalio/sdk-go/README.md

 $ go build -tags protolegacy myworker/main.go
 ```

-If you see don't but see an error like `grpc: error unmarshalling request: string field contains invalid UTF-8` then you will need to enable this when building your code.
+If you see an error like `grpc: error unmarshalling request: string field contains invalid UTF-8` then you will need to enable this when building your code.

 If you're unsure then you should specify it anyways as there's no harm in doing so unless you relied on the protobuf compiler to ensure all strings were valid UTF-8.